 節分祭 Setsubun-sai for 2021 live stream link is here

-On February 2nd, the Shinto Shrine of Shusse Inari in America will hold its annual Shinto Service: Setsubun-sai.
+On February 2nd, the Shinto Shrine of Shusse Inari in America will hold its annual Shinto ceremony: Setsubun-sai.

 Setsubun (February 2nd in 2021) is a day before a new season begins.

-We plan to live-stream the service on YouTube starting at 7:00 pm (PST) on the “ShintoInari” YouTube channel.
+We plan to live-stream the ceremony on YouTube starting at 7:00 pm (PST) on the “ShintoInari” YouTube channel.
 We hope that you can join us wherever you may be at the time.

-The Closing Talk of this service will be about the Hatsuuma-matsuri (Hastuuma-sai) which is a very important matsuri for the Inari Shrine.
+The Closing Talk of this ceremony will be about the Hatsuuma-matsuri (Hastuuma-sai) which is a very important matsuri for the Inari Shrine.

 Shinto Shrine of Shusse Inari has followed this custom.
 In the last year we had a man and a woman who were born in the Year of the Rat participate.

-If you are born the Year of the Ox and interested in participating in the service, please contact us.
-In the service, there are specific throwing beans, so you will receive a package of them from the Shrine before the day of the ritual to use.
+If you are born the Year of the Ox and interested in participating in the ceremony, please contact us.
+In the ceremony, there are specific throwing beans, so you will receive a package of them from the Shrine before the day of the ritual to use.
 (For overseas participants, you will prepare the beans by yourself.
 The priest will give instruction how to make them).

 Participants will be asked to share their names in the livestream as well as photo or video while they are participating.